Windower/Lua/addons/findAll/README.md

 ##TODO##

-- Use IPC to notify the addon about any change to the character's items list to reduce the amount of file rescans
+- Use IPC to notify the addon about any change to the character's items list to reduce the amount of file rescans.
-- Use IPC to synchronize the list between PCs in LAN or Internet (requires IPC update)
+- Use IPC to synchronize the list between PCs in LAN or Internet (requires IPC update).

 ----

 ##Changelog##
 ### v1.20130524 ###
-* **add:** Added temp items support
+* **add:** Added temp items support.

 ### v1.20130521 ###
-* **add:** Added characters filter
+* **add:** Added characters filter.

 ### v1.20130520 ###
-* First release
+* First release.